Cisco ACI Fabric Access Policy Design Strategy

 - Do not attach overlapping VLAN Pools to the same AEP: This creates a risk for loops occurring in the fabric under certain deployment conditions.
 This can cause issues with BPDU forwarding through the fabric if the domains associated to an EPG have overlapping VLAN block definitions.
 It is best to ensure VLAN pools are unique when attaching to the same AEP.

-- For any single End Point Group (EPG), do not bind endpoints using different VLAN Pools: A VXLAN ID is generated for each VLAN ID in a VLAN pool.
-Two overlapping VLAN Pools will have different VXLAN IDs assigned to them.
-If there are endpoints connecting to the same EPG attached with different overlapping VLAN pools, data forwarding problems will occur when switches get rebooted, replaced, or added to fabric as VXLAN IDs may not match.
+- For any single End Point Group (EPG), do not bind endpoints using overlapping VLAN Pools: A VXLAN ID is generated for each VLAN ID in a VLAN pool.
+Two overlapping VLAN Pools will have different VXLAN IDs assigned to each VLAN.
+If there are endpoints connecting to the same EPG attached with different overlapping VLANs, data forwarding problems will occur when switches get rebooted, replaced, or added to fabric as VXLAN IDs may not match and assignment is indeterministic.

 I developed this strategy by first focusing on the end-state.
 The end-state is how I envisioned the operational end-state of the Cisco ACI fabric with also being able to support network-centric migration initiatives.
 This strategy does not include any in-band, multi-pod or multi-site fabric access policies.
 Those I can tackle in another post.